Sparks (band): 1976–1980: return to America and transition to synth-pop

-1979–1990: the Los Angeles years
+1981–1990: the Los Angeles years

-Finding the electronic equipment that they had adopted for their new sound too cumbersome for touring, the band returned to the more conventional band format for their next three releases, although they did not eschew synthesizers entirely: Whomp That Sucker, Angst in My Pants, (two tracks from which appear later in the 1983 movie Valley Girl) and In Outer Space.
-They broke into the US singles chart once more, reaching No. 49 with "Cool Places" from 1983's In Outer Space.
+Finding the electronic equipment that they had adopted for their new sound too cumbersome for touring, the band returned to the more conventional band format for their next three releases, although they did not eschew synthesizers entirely: Whomp That Sucker (1981), Angst in My Pants (1982; two tracks from which appear later in the 1983 film Valley Girl), and In Outer Space (1983).
+They broke into the US singles chart once more, reaching No. 49 with "Cool Places" from In Outer Space.
 The track was a collaboration with the Go-Go's rhythm guitarist and backing vocalist Jane Wiedlin (a dedicated fan of the band who at one time ran her own Sparks fan club), and its success was in part thanks to Los Angeles' KROQ-FM radio station, which hailed them as local heroes.

+In 1983, they did the theme song for the musical comedy film Get Crazy, starring Malcolm McDowell and Daniel Stern.

-In 1984, the Maels wrote and performed several original songs on the soundtrack for the black comedy teen film Bad Manners (aka: Growing Pains), including the film's title song, "Bad Manners".
-In 1989, they scored a hit single in France and in Europe with "Singing in the Shower", sung in duet with Rita Mitsouko: the single was produced by Tony Visconti.
+In 1984, the Maels wrote and performed several original songs on the soundtrack for the black comedy teen film Bad Manners (also known as Growing Pains), including the film's title song, "Bad Manners".
+Around the same time, they released Pulling Rabbits Out of a Hat.
+It was not very well received and failed to capitalise on the commercial success of their previous album In Outer Space (1983).
+The album developed the light synth-pop sound of In Outer Space but with slightly darker lyrics revolving around Ron Mael's favourite subject matter: relationships.

+In 1986, they released Music That You Can Dance To, which was the band's most dance music inspired album since Nº 1 in Heaven (1979).
+The overall sound of the album was dominated by synthesizers and sequencers like Nº 1 in Heaven but it differed from that release by the inclusion of the heavily distorted bass guitar of Leslie Bohem, and the emphasis on discordant sound effects.